MrYsLab/python_banyan/docs/additional_gateways.md

 define the WsGateway class, which is derived from BanyanBaseAIO.

 Being an asyncio based class, one of the parameters that may be passed to this class is an asyncio event loop.
-Normally the default event loop is used, but you can supply your own event loop if you need to.
+Usually, the default event loop is used, but you can supply your own event loop if you need to.